ShinaJr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 2 script adds /action to the PATH.
 Task 3 script counts the number of the directories in the PATH Task 4 script lists environment variables
+Task 5 script lists all local variables and environment variables and functions